HKultalahti/Bioinformatics_portfolio/High-performance_computing/README.md

 - Managing job dependencies and computational resources

-- Monitoring and troubleshooting jobs in large-scale analyses
+- Monitoring and troubleshooting jobs in large-scale analyses¨

+# Puhti HPC example scripts

+This folder contains example scripts demonstrating batch jobs and analyses I have performed on the Puhti supercomputer.
+I share these only for demonstration purposes.

 # More about Lazypipe: